shaundonmoyer/Final_Project/Final_Project_Proposal.md

 I will use R to develop a working script to pull data on any given hydraulic fracking fluid ingredient that is listed in the Fracfoucs database.
 Hydraulic fracking fluids are divided into categorires based on usage (oxidizer, geling agent, friction reducer etc.) Further, each category may contain various ingredients for each usage.
 The script will work by pulling information on a given category and will be able to report statistics on the ingredients such as which ingredient is most used, least used and mean concentration (weight % in the frackig fluid).

 ## Expected Products
 The expected products from this project are data tables and charts that represent usage on the ingredients from each category.
-Make a mock-up of what you think the graphs will look like.
 Also, data tables for any specific ingredient could be made.
 I am interested in the category oxidizers (also known as breakers) and expect to make a data table that represents which oxidziers are most used in the state of West Virginia and at which concentrations these oxidizers are being used at by the industry.

 ## Questions for instructor